HenrikBengtsson/easycatfs/README.md

 cargo install --root=/path/to/software/easycatfs-0.1.2 --path=catfs
 ```

-In order to build from source, you also the development files for **libfuse**, e.g. `yum install fuse-lib` on CentOS and `apt install libfuse-dev` on Ubuntu.
+In order to build from source, you also need the development files for **libfuse**, e.g. `yum install fuse-lib` on CentOS and `apt install libfuse-dev` on Ubuntu.

 ## Change log